This is a topic near and dear to my heart. I live with it and spent many winters absolutely miserable.

 Take a Sunny Vacation

-Personally I try to go south as often as I can during the winter months.
+Because of my SAD, I try to travel south during the winter months.
 A mid winter vacation in December or January to Hawaii or Mexico will carry me through the winter.
-You deserve it so budget and plan that winter get away.
+You deserve it, so budget and plan that winter get away.

 UVB light therapy.
 Use the tanning bed

 I do not fear the sun and the natural benefits of what UV B light provides to the human body.
 I recommend limited time and never allow my skin to burn.
 Protecting your eyes is a must.
 I’ve witnessed first hand the tremendous mood boost from a 10 min tanning bed session personally and in many patients.
 UVB rays are what help the body make vitamin d with exposure.
-You can also order a UVB lamp from Sperti but they are expensive.
-If you use the tanning bed, you want to request the old-fashioned low-pressure beds that give UVB.
+You can also order a UVB lamp from Sperti, but they are more of a financial investment.
+If you use the tanning bed, you want to request the old-fashioned low-pressure beds that give UVB and avoid burning.

 Here’s to a healthy & happy winter!